ervardaan/database-management-systems-book-3rd-edition/chapter 5/readme.md

 - then run the sql query file in jupyter notebook(CREATE A NEW IPYTHON NOTEBOOK FOR USING THE DATABASE)
 - using oracle databases
     - download oracle client
+    - download sqsplus
+    - download odbc
-    - extract it and add its directory to path variable in environment variables
+    - extract all and add their directory to path variable in environment variables
     - install microsoft visual studio code 2022
     -